 Undergraduate Advising and Research (UAR)

 - Major grants enable you to conduct field research during the summer between junior and senior year.
 To take advantage of this opportunity, submit your proposal by the deadline in your junior year.
-Applications for major grants are usually due in early March.

-- Small grant deadlines are monthly.
+- Small grant deadlines are quarterly.